Sinux1/CILISP/README.md

 # CiLisp
+## Completed:
 #### Task 1 ::= CPN Calculator
 This is the first task.
 It required completing both the lex and yacc files, as well as eval and math op functions for the grammar of a lisp like language for evaluating expressions in CNP form.

+#### Task 2 ::= CPN Calculator featuring Symbols
+This task required adding to both the flex and bison files.
+Symbols must be composed of one or more alphabetical characters.
+No other characters are allowed.
+Assignment is dane by the let expression.
+The key word `let` signifies the following ordered pairs `(Symbol s_expr)` is semantically equivelant to `Symbol = s_expr`

 ---
-**noteable**:
+#_Noteable_:
+* The expression `(123)` was invalid for task 1, but is valid from task 2 forward.
+* All input tested is collected in two files, `allBadInput.ciLisp` and `allValidInput.ciLisp` found in `inputs/`

+#### Task 1
 - I had to add a production for _s_expr_list_ to handle the instance when no operand is provided.
 - A production was added to _program_ for the case when there is no instruction.
 In an input file, this is represented by a blank line.
 - Added \v and \r to the lex file for ignoring whitespace.